dbierer/php-class-notes/zf-masters-aug-2019.md

 ## RE: ZEND DEVELOPER TOOLS
 * Follow the instructions here: https://github.com/zendframework/zend-developer-tools

-## TODO
-* Find an example of form created using annotation form builder where elements are added later
-* Restore the current onlinemarket.complete to class repo as well
-* Post solution to Lazy Services lab
-* Need port `sandbox` into class repo: /sandbox/public/events_aggregate_hydrator.php.

 ## VM
 * Need to change the name of the database from `zfcourse` to `course`